 You can rely on consent if you give individuals genuine choice and control over when and how you use their personal data.
-Consent may be given orally or in writing.

-If you are relying on consent (as opposed to say the special purposes exemption for journalism) ask individuals to consent to the processing, make sure your request for consent is prominent and separate from other terms and conditions.
-The UK GDPR sets high standards for consent.
+If you ask individuals to consent to the processing, make sure your request for consent is prominent and separate from other terms and conditions.
+The U K GDPR sets high standards for consent.
 To comply:

-- ask people to positively opt-in, rather than assuming they have consented unless they opt-out; - use language that is easy to understand; - specify why you want the data and what you're going to do with it; - provide options for people to consent separately to different purposes and types of processing; - name your organisation and identify any third party controllers who will be relying on consent; - · tell individuals that they can withdraw their consent; and - tell individuals that they are able to refuse consent without detriment.
+ask people to positively opt-in, rather than assuming they have consented unless they opt-out;

+- use language that is easy to understand; - specify why you want the data and what you're going to do with it; - provide options for people to consent separately to different purposes and types of processing; - name your organisation and any third party controllers who will be relying on consent; - · tell individuals that they can withdraw their consent; and - tell individuals that they are able to refuse consent without detriment.